ZacharyTao/BingoAI/README.md

 # BingoAI: AI-Powered Bingo Sheet Generator

 BingoAI is an iOS application that combines the classic game of Bingo with advanced AI technology.
-Utilizing OpenAI's GPT-3 turbo, BingoAI generates personalized Bingo sheets based on user-inputted prompts, offering a unique and engaging gameplay experience.
+Utilizing OpenAI's GPT-4, BingoAI generates personalized Bingo sheets based on user-inputted prompts, offering a unique and engaging gameplay experience.

 ## Features